 Starting on hormones is not a decision to be made lightly.
 Besides the physical changes, there are psychological and emotional changes as well.
 And hormones can make you sterile!* If you're married, or in a relationship, this alone may make you stop and think.
 If you don't let your partner know you're taking hormones she will soon notice the physical effects (like breasts) and may cause a strain on your relationship.
 Telling your spouse, or partner, after-the-fact that you've started hormones is a recipe for disaster, unless you're positive he or she will be accepting.
 For more see transition and marriage.

 On the other hand, hormones can make one feel right for the first time in one's life.
 Finally giving them the body and psychology of the person they've always been inside.
-You can usually take (female) hormones for six months, or less, without any permanent effects (although breasts will not go away completely, they will deflate so as not to be noticeable).
+You can usually take hormones for six months, or less, without any permanent effects (although breasts will not go completely away, they will deflate so as not to be noticeable).

-Some Sources report that estrogen can deplete vitamins B6 and C and calcium.
-Leg cramps can be a sign of a calcium deficiency (women need 1500mg calcium daily) or you may need to back off on your Spiro.
+Some sources report that estrogen can deplete vitamins B6, C and calcium.
+Leg cramps can be a sign of a calcium deficiency (women need 1500mg calcium daily) or you may need to back off on your spiro.
 For more see Ask Tara.